Endorsements and Further Information

 There have now been so many comparison studies to test the effectiveness of Home Fire Sprinkler systems to tackle a fire that the evidence is irrefutable:

-The results have been very impressive with a marked decrease in death and injuries due to domestic fires.
+The results have been very impressed with a marked decrease in death and injuries due to domestic fires.